pmuellr/graphviz-objects/README.md

 ### `createGraph(name[, attrs])`

-Creates a top-level graph with the specified name and attributes.
+Returns a newly created top-level graph with the specified name and attributes.

 Example: